top of page

 ARTIST BIO

-This summer, Tess will hike the Long Trail while documenting the journey.
+In June 2026 Tess thru-hiked the Long Trail while documenting the journey.

 Purple Background